-Buster Bros!!!, rap crew representing Ikebukuro, and originated from Idea Factory and Otomate‘s collaboration with King Records EVIL LINE RECORDS, bring with them a tough sound with powerful rhymes and imposing instrumentals, even if there are some hiccups along the way.
+Buster Bros!!!, rap crew representing Ikebukuro, and originating from Idea Factory and Otomate‘s collaboration with King Records EVIL LINE RECORDS, bring with them a tough sound with powerful rhymes and imposing instrumentals, even if there are some hiccups along the way.

 For those that have been out of the loop: